Nile Wilson: 2017 World Championships

 In January 2017, Wilson suffered an injury to his left ankle ligament while training, which required surgery.
-He recovered in time to compete in the 2017 Artistic Gymnastics World Championships where he finished sixth in the all around final.
+He recovered in time to compete in the 2017 Artistic Gymnastics World Championships where he finished sixth in the all-around final.

 2018 Commonwealth Games

 In 2018, Wilson was selected to represent England and compete at the Commonwealth Games in the Gold Coast, Australia.
 On 5 April, he won a gold medal in the men's artistic team all-around and qualified in first place for the individual all-around which he went on to win for his second gold medal.
 He added a third gold on the horizontal bar, and won silver on the rings and on the parallel bars.

-Wilson underwent surgery on his neck in February 2019 to fix a bulging disc that was causing arm pain, and as a result, he missed a number of competitions that year, including the Birmingham World Cup and European Championships.
+Wilson underwent surgery on his neck in February 2019 to fix a bulging disc that was causing arm pain, and as a result, he missed several competitions that year, including the Birmingham World Cup and European Championships.

 Retirement from gymnastics

-On 14 January 2021, Wilson uploaded a video entitled "I've Retired from Gymnastics" to his YouTube channel, in which he announced his official retirement from competitive gymnastics.
+On 14 January 2021, Wilson uploaded a video titled "I've Retired from Gymnastics" to his YouTube channel, in which he announced his official retirement from competitive gymnastics.
 In the video, he cited health problems caused by gymnastics as the main factor in his retirement.
 In September 2022, Wilson gave a TED Talk about mental health impacts on professional athletes.

+Post-gymnastics career

 Following his retirement from professional gymnastics, Wilson has raised allegations of a culture of abuse within British gymnastics.
 Whilst speaking with BBC Sport, Wilson stated that he was "without a doubt" abused during his training, was subject to "emotional manipulation", and was forced to "live in fear" of his coaches and the consequences of underperforming.
 Wilson also informed BBC Sport that he waited until after his retirement to raise these allegations as he feared he would face professional consequences, including deselection from the British Olympic team, if he spoke up whilst continuing to work as a professional gymnast.
 In March 2023, he won the fifteenth series of Dancing on Ice with dance partner Olivia Smart.